somnambulist-tech/api-bundle/README.md

  * [configure controller argument resolvers](docs/argument_resolvers.md)
  * [configure event subscribers](docs/event_subscribers.md)

+### Package change in V3.5.0

+From 3.5.0 `samj/fractal-bundle` has been replaced with `somnambulist/fractal-bundle` as samj has been abandoned and archived.
+The replacement provides the same service resolution and allows transformers to be tagged as well as auto-configured.
+No code changes should be necessary if you use this bundle.

 ### BC Breaks in V3

 From v3.0.0 the library has been re-namespaced to `Somanmbulist\Bundles\ApiBundle`.
 Be sure to update